The Clinical Mental Health Counseling program in Counseling at The University of Memphis

 into the program will learn in an environment created to afford students opportunities

-to the Mental Health Counseling program paired with demonstrated effectiveness as
+experience.
+Upon admission to the program demonstrated effectiveness as a counselor

 In an ongoing effort to maintain excellence, please take a few moments to peruse the